Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

-That test is nice and terse, but the problem is that the query for the `submit-button` may return `null`, which will throw this super helpful error:
+That test is nice and terse, but the problem is that the query for the `submit-button` may return `null`, which will throw this rather unhelpful error when running the test:

 ```
 NoSuchMethodError: invalid member on null: '__reactFiber$ng533drevep'